sorainnosia/tarbr-bin/readme.md

 Brotli compression is 10 times slower than normal gzip operations but it yield a good compression ratio.
 During brotli compression the program needs longer time to complete comparing to other compression algorithm.

 ## ZIP Normal Usage
-Merge multiple files/folders into a single zip file with zip compression
+Merge multiple files/folders into a single Zip file with Zip compression

 ```
    -ZIP <filename> <directory> -O "output.zip" -F